Mykrowave/azure-architect-playbook/containerization/docker/readme.md

 - More security options than Docker Hub
 - Sign images to increase trust
 - images are encrypted at rest
+- Basic, Standard, and Premium pricing tiers.
+Scale is storage size, total web hooks, and Premium is only one with Geo Replications

 ## Notes